Multi-Modal Multi-Task Federated Foundation Models for Next-Generation Extended Reality Systems: Towards Privacy-Preserving Distributed Intelligence in AR/VR/MR: Manifestations of SHIFT Dimensions: Why XR Represents a Unique Frontier for FedFMs?

-The implementation of FedFMs in the XR domain, despite their high potential, faces a variety of nuanced challenges that must be carefully characterized in order to guide future research, system design, and deployment strategies.
+Although the integration of FL into FedFMs helps address the core challenges of FMs in XR ecosystems (namely, challenges related to \textit{`Privacy'}, \textit{`Bandwidth and Latency'}, and \textit{`Personalization'} as discussed above), the practical implementation of FedFMs in XR environments introduces a range of nuanced challenges.
+While several of these challenges, such as hardware heterogeneity, communication cost, and heterogeneous/non-IID data distribution, are shared with other FedFMs settings, their manifestation in XR environments is uniquely intensified by the real-time, immersive, and multi-modal nature of user interaction.
+In particular, XR devices must locally run large FMs while handling diverse multi-modal inputs, often in dynamic physical and virtual environments.
+These systems operate under strict constraints on power, compute, memory, storage, and thermal capacity, while simultaneously requiring low-latency, personalized responses to support interactive, task-varying, and context-aware user experiences.
+These challenges must be carefully characterized to inform future research directions, system design, and deployment strategies.
 Motivated by the need to isolate and understand the most relevant obstacles, we categorize the core challenges associated with training, adapting, and personalizing FedFMs in XR systems under \textbf{SHIFT} dimensions: (1) \underline{\textbf{S}}ensor and modality diversity, (2) \underline{\textbf{H}}ardware heterogeneity and system-level constraints, (3) \underline{\textbf{I}}nteractivity and embodied personalization, (4) \underline{\textbf{F}}unctional/task variability, and (5) \underline{\textbf{T}}emporality and environmental variability.
 It is worth mentioning that these challenges/dimensions are complementary to those of conventional FL (e.g., data heterogeneity~\cite{borazjani2025redefining}).

-Below, we elaborate on each of \textbf{SHIFT} dimensions, highlighting how it imposes constraints that can disrupt standard FedFM learning assumptions and necessitates a rethinking of how FedFMs are designed, trained, and deployed in XR environments.
+Below, we elaborate on each of \textbf{SHIFT} dimensions, highlighting how it imposes constraints that can disrupt standard FedFM learning assumptions and necessitate a rethinking of how FedFMs are designed, trained, and deployed in XR environments.